yayabash/yayabash.github.io/_pages/about.md

 A self-taught Robotics Engineer with hands-on experience in designing, developing, and deploying robotic systems.
 Proficient in ROS2, AI/ML, reinforcement learning, computer vision, humanoids, quadrupeds, Nvidia Isaac Sim/Isaac Lab, world models for predictive simulation, and foundation models for generalized robot intelligence.
 Strong team player with a passion for innovation, learning, and problem-solving in dynamic environments.

 Link to my GitHub and LinkedIn.
 Check out my projects for more details on my work, including the ongoing Moria robot project.

+## Research

+My primary research interests include **world models**, **Visual Language Models (VLAs)**, and **foundation models** for generalized robot intelligence, with a strong focus on **robot manipulation**.

+My current work centers on the **Moria Robot** project, where I am developing a humanoid robot workspace at Bursa Technical University.
+This involves applying multi-agent reinforcement learning, configuring ROS2 controllers, and integrating MoveIt for complex arm manipulation, all simulated within NVIDIA Isaac Sim.